kstenerud/dogma/v1/dogma_v1.md

 ### Macros

-A macro is essentially a symbol that accepts parameters, which are bound to local [variables](#variables) for use within the macro's [namespace](#namespaces).
+A macro is essentially a [symbol](#symbols) that accepts parameters, which are bound to local [variables](#variables) for use within the macro's [namespace](#namespaces).
 The macro's contents are written in the same manner as [symbol](#symbols) rules, but also have access to the injected local variables.

 ```dogma
 macro_rule = macro & '=' & expr_any & ';';
 macro      = identifier_global & PARENTHESIZED(param_name & (',' & param_name)*);
 ```

-When called, a macro substitutes the passed-in parameters and proceeds like a normal rule would.
+When called, a macro substitutes the passed-in parameters and then proceeds like a symbol rule would.
 Parameter and return [types](#types) are inferred based on how the parameters are used within the macro, and the type resulting from the macro's expression.
 The grammar is malformed if a macro is called with incompatible types, or is used in a context that is incompatible with its return type.

 ```dogma
 call       = identifier_any & PARENTHESIZED(call_param & (',' & call_param)*);